industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 ## DataXess

 The DataXess application will send the preprocessed data to the central device.
-The configuration is done centrally in the IEM and will be explained in the [configuration of the Northbound Device](install_Device_Northbound.md)
+The configuration is done centrally in the IEM and is explained in [configuration of the Northbound Device](install_Device_Northbound.md).

 # Navigation